-FORD V FERRARI, also known as Le Mans ’66, hits theaters in November starring Matt Damon as Carroll Shelby and Christian Bale as Ken Miles.
+FORD V FERRARI, also known as Le Mans ’66, hit theaters in November 2019 starring Matt Damon as Carroll Shelby and Christian Bale as Ken Miles.
 What inspired Hollywood, 40+ years later, to recreate this moment in time?
 Some would say it was the 2016 documentary “The 24 Hour War”, which chronicles the fierce competition in the 1960’s between Ford and Ferrari, culminating in the 24 Hours of LeMans title.
 The film features interviews from every big name in racing, like: Mario Andretti, Edsel B. Ford II, Bob Bondurant, Peter Brock and Piero Ferrari, to name but a few.

 After a soured deal with Ferrari, Henry Ford II backed an all out assault on Ferrari’s racing team and called in the big guns, AKA Carroll Shelby.
 Ford took note of Shelby’s racing success in 1965 and provided the money and means Shelby was lacking.
 That’s where the film FORD V FERRARI begins.
 Lee Iacocca of Ford tasked Shelby with building a race team and race car prototypes that could beat Ferrari, in just 3 months.
 What was Carroll’s response?
 ‘I need Ken Miles’!

 Ken Miles - One of the Greatest Racers of All Time

 Ken Miles was born and raised in England and fought in World War II as a Sargent.
 Previous to the war he raced motorcycles and after the war he stepped into the four wheel racing scene as both a racer and engineer.
 At that time 1 in 4 racers died within a year but Ken made it decades, all the way to the racing scene of the 1960’s.